 I sleep at night thinking this could be a product of my atonement, the binding spell of poetry and porn, or creepy pasta and porn, Mayer and rain, Cullum and coffee, Bareilles and uncertainty – all the formulaic maneuvers I use to appeal to someone’s pathos.

 “The problem with you is that you’re too in love with your lines.”
 You are that line.
 Euphoria.
 And this is sacrilege.
 You taste of danger.
-The hunt for the next joint.
+The hunt for the next sin.
 Like I’m shaking and I can’t get enough of your high.
 I’d have sealed things sooner, consumed the fire wrought by the friction, the spark we ignite – if only it were up to me.

 But with how things are, seems like in a parallel world’s the only place